 In general, the smaller the standard error the better because this indicates that there is not much difference between observed data points and predicted data points.
 In other words, the model fits the data very well.

 The higher your r² the better your model is at explaining the dependent variable.
-However, there are a lot of qualifiers to this statement that go beyond this post.
+However, there are a lot of qualifiers to this statement that goes beyond this post.

 Here are the assumptions of simple regression